Permitting

 Will I need a signed MEP plan to permit?
 Maybe.
 Very often, a licensed plumber, HVAC subcontractor, or licensed electrician can cover this for you.
 However, some municipalities require MEP plans to be engineered.
 Mended Oak does not provide digitally signed MEP plans at this time.

 Will I need a geotechnical engineer?
-Generaly not.
-They are called in if soil conditions are discovered to be questionable.
-(Don’t build in an area prone to flooding or in a drained swamp.)
+Generally, not.
+But you will need on if soil conditions are discovered to be questionable.
+(You will need one if you are building in an area prone to flooding or in a drained swamp.)
 If you are building something in your backyard of a flat lot – you’re probably good.

 Am I allowed to build a detached garage?
 Some local building departments in Florida have special rules about detached garages.
 It’s always wise to check with your local building department before you begin.
 Also, if you are part of an HOA or POA, check on the rules and deed restrictions.